 The Stage II LCRS has a perimeter leachate collection trench and an underdrain to collect leachate which flows to Lift Station (Pump Station) 4.
 The location for the leachate collection system and pump station is shown on Figure K-4 and on the Fill Sequence Plan drawings.
 The slurry wall is keyed into the underlying clay unit to prevent movement of leachate to the outside surficial aquifer.
 Unlike Stages I and III, Stage II has collection laterals which run the entire width of Stage II, spaced on 200 foot centers.
-However, until refuse is buried in Stage II, no leachate is produced so the inward gradient requirement around Stage II is not required or maintained.
-Ground water and rain water collected in the underdrain system is pumped into the Stage II perimeter storm water ditch.
-When solid waste is placed in Stage II, the pump station will pump the leachate to the wastewater treatment plant.
+As shown in the Filling Sequence Drawings (Appendix C of permit application), leachate is collected in waste filled areas that are separated with berms from sub-sequences that have not yet received waste.
+This enables ponded stormwater and runoff from areas without waste to be managed as stormwater.
+As Stage II contains solid waste, water that percolates into the ground drainage sand is collected by the leachate collection system and the associated pump station pumps the leachate to the wastewater treatment plant.

-Figure K-4.
-Leachate Collection System Plan NOTE: LIFT STATION NUMBER APPEARS ON EACH METER METERING STATION SEE PHOTO ABOVE EXISTING LIFT STATION NO. 4-DIRECTION OF FLOW
+NOTE: LIFT STATION NUMBER APPEARS ON EACH METER METERING STATION